 Rabbi Eva joined us while a rabbinical student in the ALEPH Ordination Program (a “seminary without walls” emphasizing Jewish spirituality).
 She led services, deepened our community’s pastoral care, led chant circles and wise-eldering programs, and played flute and percussion in our Band By the Sea.

-Rabbi Eva is a spiritual director, trained by Lev Shomea (Jewish Institute for Spiritual Direction) and Kol Zimra (two-year Jewish Chant Leadership Program founded by Rabbi Shefa Gold).
-An alumna of CLAL’s trans-denominational Rabbis Without Borders, Reb Eva also has completed certifications as a teacher of Jewish mindfulness meditation and Jewish yoga.
+Today Rabbi Eva is the rabbi of the Shul of New York.
+She is a spiritual director, trained by Lev Shomea (Jewish Institute for Spiritual Direction) and Kol Zimra (two-year Jewish Chant Leadership Program).
+An alumna of CLAL’s trans-denominational Rabbis Without Borders, Rabbi Eva also has completed certifications as a teacher of Jewish mindfulness meditation and Jewish yoga.

 Rabbi Eva’s secular career spanned four decades as a speech and language pathologist.
-In both public and private settings in California and New York, Reb Eva developed a particular interest in children’s language and social thinking development.
+In both public and private settings in California and New York, Rabbi Eva developed a particular interest in children’s language and social thinking development.
 Recently retired from this work, Rabbi Eva is developing rabbinical expertise in chaplaincy and life transitions.
 Rabbi Eva also is a visual artist, and also enjoys cooking, dancing, gardening, traveling and adventures.
-She resides in Westchester with her husband, Larry, and has two grown daughters.
+She resides in New York with her husband, Larry, and has two grown daughters.